 A couple of clinical trials have been done to evaluate Chilean goldenrod’s (S. chilensis) ability to address pain.
 In one study the topical cream was found to decrease the pain of people with tendinitis in the wrist and hand.3 Another study found that it decreased pain and increased flexibility in people with lower back pain.4

 relieves most muscle aches.
 Try it for pains nothing else has touched.

 Give the oil a try for itches and swellings, too.

-The name solidago means "to make whole."
-Historical references site using goldenrod poultices for healing wounds and for use on burns.
+The name Solidago means "to make whole."
+Historical references mention using goldenrod poultices for healing wounds and burns.
 I don’t see a lot of contemporary herbalists using it in this way and it seems like a great avenue to explore.

 The fresh leaves make a good addition to burn salves, combining well with yarrow and plantain oils.
 The dry and powdered leaves make a good styptic agent for shaving cuts, whereas the dried powdered flowers have been mixed with fresh cream in Russia and used to heal indolent ulcers and tuberculosis of the skin. - Robert Dale Rogers, Herbalist

-Goldenrod has many actions that are beneficial during a cold or flu.
-It is a mild diaphoretic, helping to open the pores and release heat through the skin and therefore can support a person during a fever.
+Goldenrod has many actions that are beneficial during viral afflictions, such as colds or influenza.
+It is a mild diaphoretic, helping to open the pores and release heat through the skin, therefore supporting a person’s healthy fever response.